ayepezcalderon/fem_glue/README.md

 This package defines shapes in 3D space and operations between them.
 For example, finding the intersection between lines and polygons.
 This functionality is similar to that of the _shapely_ package, but for 3D space.
-Eventually, the _geometry_ sub-package will become its own standalone package and repository, but for this early stage its happy where it is.
+Eventually, once the project is more mature, the _geometry_ sub-package will become its own standalone package and repository.

 After the _geometry_ package is done, a package for defining meshes from the geometry will be written.
 This package will collect all the metadata for meshing, and delegate the actual meshing to a well-established meshing software such as _gmsh_.